akshaykadam771/Suspicious-Activity-Detection-Using-Pose-Estimation/README.md

 ## :movie_camera: :running: :running: Suspicious-Activity-Detection-Using-Pose-Estimation

 ## 📝 Description
-- This implemantation is based on official **AlphaPose** Algorithm.
+- This implemantation is based on official **AlphaPose** Pose Estimation Algorithm.
 - It is **‘AlphaPose’** & **‘XGBOOST’** based **“Suspicious-Activity-Detection-Using-Pose Estimation”** project.
 - Purpose of this project is to make a system which can detect if someone is trying to Climb a house compound wall, Climbing on Fence, Climbing on gate & trying    to do some suspicious activity.
 - This model will detect this activities accurately & helps to prevent those kind of activities by giving real time feedback.